 Sunshine, beaches, Southern charm – Charleston is undoubtedly the #1 city in the US.
-There are several reasons why visiting Charleston is a really good choice.
+There are endless things to do in Charleston and why visiting is a really good choice.
 No matter if it’s your first trip or you’ve already been here before, we came up with the top things to do in Charleston as a couple – especially if you plan to pop the question and get engaged you want to make sure that you know your options (also, check out our recommended engagement photo locations in Charleston).

 Keep in mind that our list will get updated from time to time.
-Even after living in Charleston for almost 5 years we still discover new things to do as a couple or with friends almost everyday.
-And if there is something you believe absolutely needs to be added, we would love to hear all about it (just send us en email to firstname.lastname@example.org)!!
+Even after living here for almost 5 years we still discover new things to do in Charleston as a couple or with friends almost everyday.
+And if there is something you believe absolutely needs to be added, we would love to hear all about it (just send us an email to firstname.lastname@example.org)!!
 In this article you’ll find a good mix of restaurant recommendations, activities for couples and some romantic ideas.

 Don’t waste your time looking on Google for ‘things to do in Charleston’ we got you already covered!
 Keep in mind that you may need reservations for many things to do and restaurants, especially during COVID.

 Things to do in Charleston as a couple